Welcome to White Bear Center for the Arts Clay.

 See below for classes, guidelines, teachers, and more!

-Scott & Tom Hartzell Clay Studio Policy & Etiquette
+Scott & Tom Hartzell Clay Studio Policy & Guidelines

 - Please arrive for classes no more than 10 minutes early.

-- With respect to our instructors’ time and the incoming classes, students should plan to clean up before the class ends in order to leave class on time.
+- To respect our instructors’ time and class schedules, students should plan to clean up before the class ends in order to leave class on time.

 - Take clay from open bags before opening a new one.
 Keep all unused clay covered with plastic.
 Please limit the amount of clay you take to only what you can use during a class.
 Re-bag any reusable clay, and push any clean scrap through the screen on the Reclaim Bucket.
 Ask an instructor for more clay if the bins are empty.